nazar-pc/ronion/spec.md

 ```

 Request data handling:
-* only proceed if for `[path_ID]` path was not established yet, otherwise assume that contents is encrypted
+* only proceed if for `[path_id]` path was not established yet, otherwise assume that contents is encrypted
 * `[path_creation_request_data]` is consumed by the node in order to perform path creation
-* `[path_ID]` is stored by application and associated with connection where the request came from
+* `[path_id]` is stored by application and associated with connection where the request came from
 * responds to the previos node with `CREATE_RESPONSE` command

 #### CREATE_RESPONSE